GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 * To inspect the HTML used for a PDF, administrator users can [enable PDF Debug Mode](../users/global-settings.md#debug-mode) and then [add the HTML helper parameter](../developers/helper-parameters.md#html1) to the Single Entry View PDF URL.
 * Be aware that [only a subset of CSS is supported by Gravity PDF](../developers/pdf-features/supported-html-and-css.md#css-support).

+### Watermark Settings

+If the [Gravity PDF Watermark extension](watermark-add-on.md) is activated on your site, you'll be able to add a text or image watermark to your PDFs.
+The following settings are available:

+#### Enable Watermark
+*  Toggle to enable the text/image watermark feature.

+#### Image Watermark
+*  Display an image watermark on each page of your PDF, vertically and horizontally centred.
+*  For the best results, use a transparent PNG image the same dimensions as the [Paper Size](#paper-size).
+*  To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.
+[Try run the image through a compression tool like TinyPNG](https://tinypng.com/).

+#### Text Watermark
+*  Display a text watermark diagonally-centred on each page of your PDF.
+*  Valid UTF-8 character can be displayed, provided the [Watermark Font](#watermark-font) supports it.
+*  Text and Image Watermarks can be used concurrently.
+*  Merge tags are supported

+#### Watermark Font
+*  Select the font to use for the [Text Watermark](#text-watermark).
+*  Additional fonts can be installed [via the Font Manager](../users/custom-fonts.md).

+#### Opacity
+*  Control the transparency of both the Image and Text Watermarks by selecting a value between 0 and 100%.
+*  A 0% opacity is completely transparent, while 100% opacity is not transparent at all.

 ### Fields

 _PDF for GravityView_ registers new fields that can be used when building a View.
 [They can be added to your View just like any other field](https://docs.gravitykit.com/article/734-getting-started-adding-fields-to-the-multiple-entries-and-single-entry-pages).
 However, unlike standard form fields, they are limited to specific View layouts (see below).